jonathandsv/unit-tests-angular/README.md

-# Repositotory to trainne tests in angular
+# Repository to trainne tests in angular